mihaipriboi/Nerdvana_Nemesis_2023/README.md

 }
 ```

-If for the motor we didn't import a library for it, for the encoder we had to.
+If we didn't import a library for the motor, for the encoder we had to.
 The library we are using is named _Encoder.h_.

 ```ino
 #include <Encoder.h>
 ```

-As earlier, the first step is to define the pins we are going to use for the component.
+Like earlier, the first step is to define the pins we are going to use for the component.

 ```ino
 // Motor Encoder